xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 It is basically ensuring that we are not going to use a write barrier if our pointer is not on the HEAP, and this is exactly what we want for our class instantiated on the stack.
 If we start to store a heap object to a field of an object allocated on the stack, we want to early exit (without it, it would try to flag a cardtable bit into an invalid memory location).

-I haven't measure the performance impact of getting through this small shell (`JIT_CheckedWriteBarrier` is actually used for ref pointers, as we don't know if a ref is on the stack - ref to a field struct - or the heap, so it is less used than `JIT_WriteBarrier`) so it may be an issue, but considering all the code involved afterwards for the barrier itself, it is still small, so that might not be a big issue.
+I haven't measured the performance impact of getting through this small shell on all field assignments (`JIT_CheckedWriteBarrier` is actually used for ref pointers, as we don't know if a ref is on the stack - ref to a field struct - or the heap, so it is less used than `JIT_WriteBarrier`) so it may be an issue, but considering all the code involved afterwards for the barrier itself, it is still small, so that might not be a big issue after all.

 **Woot, And that's all!** If you compile the CoreCLR on this branch, you will get a basic support for stackalloc for class!